Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks: Abstract

 \section{Abstract}

 We study the corruption-robustness of in-context reinforcement learning (ICRL), focusing on the Decision-Pretrained Transformer \citep[DPT,][]{lee2023dpt}.
-To address the challenge of reward poisoning attacks targeting the DPT, we propose a novel adversarial training framework, called Adversarially Trained Decision-Pretrained Transformer (AT-DPT).
-Our method simultaneously trains an attacker to minimize the true reward of the DPT by poisoning environment rewards, and a DPT model to infer optimal actions from the poisoned data.
+To address the challenge of reward poisoning attacks targeting the DPT, we propose a novel adversarial training framework, called Adversarially Trained DPT (AT-DPT).
+Our method simultaneously trains a population of attackers to minimize the true reward of the DPT by poisoning environment rewards, and a DPT model to infer optimal actions from the poisoned data.
 We evaluate the effectiveness of our approach against standard bandit algorithms, including robust baselines designed to handle reward contamination.
-Our results show that the proposed method significantly outperforms these baselines in bandit settings, under a learned attacker.
-We additionally evaluate AT-DPT on an adaptive attacker, and observe similar results.
-Furthermore, we extend our evaluation to the MDP setting, confirming that the robustness observed in bandit scenarios generalizes to more complex environments.
+Our results show that AT-DPT significantly outperforms them in bandit settings under a learned attacker, and generalizes to more complex environments such as adaptive attackers and MDPs.
+It shows promise in ICRL as a meta-RL approach to learning effective corruption-robust algorithms.